borela/naomi/CONTRIBUTING.md

 * Design for sequence.
 It means that you must never use the look behind pattern and matches usually pop the current context from the stack.

+* Execute the command `Naomi: Run syntax tests` to check if your changes broke anything.

 * Add the appropriate [license header](#license-headers).